alexpeattie/letsencrypt-fromscratch/README.md

 #### d.
 Option 2: Completing the `dns-01` challenge

-The `dns-01` challenge was [introduced recently](https://twitter.com/letsencrypt/status/689919523164721152), allowing us to authorize our domain(s) by changing our DNS records.
+The `dns-01` challenge was introduced at [the beginning of 2016](https://letsencrypt.org/upcoming-features/#acme-dns-challenge-support), allowing us to authorize our domain(s) by provisioning DNS records.
 The key differences between the `http-01` challenge and the `dns-01` challenge are:

 - We'll add a DNS [TXT record](https://en.wikipedia.org/wiki/TXT_record) rather than uploading a file
 - Rather than using "raw" key authorization as the record's contents, we'll use its (Base64 encoded) SHA-256 digest (see below)